giantswarm/docs/src/content/tutorials/access-management/authorization/index.md

 - [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and
 - [Role-based access control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 Also be aware that this article deals with permissions **in the management cluster only**.
-Handling authorization in workload clusters is not covered here, however we provide a comprehensive article on [RBAC and PSPs in workload clusters]({{< relref "/vintage/getting-started/security" >}}).
+Handling authorization in workload clusters isn't covered here, however we provide a comprehensive article on [RBAC and PSPs in workload clusters]({{< relref "/vintage/getting-started/security" >}}).

 If you are mostly interested in how to set up access for certain types of users, we recommend to skip to the [typical use cases](#typical-use-cases) section.
 You can always catch up on the basics later, as needed.
 Alternatively, if you work through this page from top to bottom, you'll pick up the pieces in a more logical order and put them together later.

 ## Where resources reside

-For controlling access to resources in a management cluster, it is vital to understand
+For controlling access to resources in a management cluster, it's vital to understand

 1. whether a resource is **cluster-scoped** or **namespace-scoped**
-2. if it is namespace-scoped, **in which namespace** they are to be found
+2. if it's namespace-scoped, **in which namespace** they're to be found

 We'll explain next which resources are to be found in which scope or namespace.

 ### Cluster scope

-In Giant Swarm management clusters in particular, three resource types are cluster-scoped, so they are not residing in any namespace:
+In Giant Swarm management clusters in particular, three resource types are cluster-scoped, so they're not residing in any namespace:

 - [`Organization`]({{< relref "/reference/platform-api/crd/organizations.security.giantswarm.io.md" >}}) defines, well, an organization
 - [`Release`]({{< relref "/reference/platform-api/crd/releases.release.giantswarm.io.md" >}}) defines a workload cluster release to use when creating a new workload cluster, or to upgrade a workload cluster to.
-- [`RoleBindingTemplate`]({{< relref "/reference/platform-api/crd/rolebindingtemplates.auth.giantswarm.io.md" >}}) a template for roleBindings that are applied to certain or all organizations
+- [`RoleBindingTemplate`]({{< relref "/reference/platform-api/crd/rolebindingtemplates.auth.giantswarm.io.md" >}}) a template for role bindings that are applied to certain or all organizations

 ### Namespace `default` {#default-namespace}